ronoaldo/ogle/README.md

 Each command is designed to be used as a standalone command line tool, and be integrated with any Unix toolchain.

-## Client ID and Client Secret

-You must supply to all commands the Client ID and Client Secret to be used when performing API calls.

-Obtain these credentials from https://console.developers.google.com/

-Credentials are cached per command, so you don't have to authenticate after each invocation.

 ## youtube

 youtube is a command line interface to interact with your